edgio-docs/edgio-docs/guides/caching.md

 # Scheduled Cache Clearing using Github Actions

-This guide walks you through clearing the cache on your site at a scheduled day and time
+This guide walks you through clearing the cache on your site at a scheduled day and time.

 ## NPM script